robertorcosta/azure-docs.pt-br/articles/hdinsight/hdinsight-changing-configs-via-ambari.md

 ## <a name="apache-hbase-optimization-with-the-ambari-web-ui"></a>Otimização do Apache HBase com a interface do usuário da Web do Ambari

-A configuração do [Apache HBase](https://hbase.apache.org/) é modificada na guia **configurações do HBase** .
-As seções a seguir descrevem algumas das definições de configuração importantes que afetam o desempenho do HBase.
+A configuração [do Apache HBase](https://hbase.apache.org/) é modificada a partir da guia **HBase Configs.** As seções a seguir descrevem algumas das configurações importantes que afetam o desempenho do HBase.

 ### <a name="set-hbase_heapsize"></a>Definir HBASE_HEAPSIZE